MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentvsinstallersample.md

 This WebView2 sample demonstrates how to deploy a WebView2 app using the Visual Studio installer.

-To help you understand how to deploy the [Evergreen WebView2 Runtime](/microsoft-edge/webview2/concepts/distribution#deploying-the-evergreen-webview2-runtime) with an application, this article describes how to use the [Microsoft Visual Studio Installer Project](https://marketplace.visualstudio.com/items?itemName=visualstudioclient.MicrosoftVisualStudio2017InstallerProjects) to create an installer for [WebView2APISample](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/SampleApps/WebView2APISample#readme) and chain-install the Evergreen WebView2 Runtime.
+To demonstrate how to deploy the Evergreen WebView2 Runtime with your app, this article describes how to use the [Microsoft Visual Studio Installer Project](https://marketplace.visualstudio.com/items?itemName=visualstudioclient.MicrosoftVisualStudio2017InstallerProjects) to create an installer for [WebView2APISample](./webview2apissample.md) and chain-install the Evergreen WebView2 Runtime.

 *  Sample name: **WV2DeploymentVSInstallerSample**
 *  Repo directory: **WV2DeploymentVSInstallerSample**

+This sample demonstrates several different deployment approaches:
+* Downloading the Evergreen WebView2 Runtime Bootstrapper by using a link.
+* Packaging the Evergreen WebView2 Runtime Bootstrapper with your app.
+* Packaging the Evergreen WebView2 Runtime Standalone Installer with your app.

+For information about these different approaches, see [Deploying the Evergreen WebView2 Runtime](/microsoft-edge/webview2/concepts/distribution#deploying-the-evergreen-webview2-runtime) in _Distribute your app and the WebView2 Runtime_.

 <!-- ====================================================================== -->
 ## Step 1 - Install Visual Studio and Installer Projects

-Microsoft Visual Studio is required.
+Microsoft Visual Studio is required, including C++ support.
 Microsoft Visual Studio Code is not supported for this sample.

 1. If Visual Studio 2019 or higher is not already installed, in a separate window or tab, open [Install Visual Studio](../how-to/machine-setup.md#install-visual-studio) in _Set up your Dev environment for WebView2_.
-Follow the steps in that section, and then return to this page and continue the steps below.
+Follow the steps in that section, selecting C++ support, and then return to this page and continue the steps below.

 1. Install the [Microsoft Visual Studio Installer Projects](https://marketplace.visualstudio.com/items?itemName=visualstudioclient.MicrosoftVisualStudio2017InstallerProjects).
 Follow the steps on that page, and then return to this page and continue the steps below.

 <!-- ====================================================================== -->
 ## Step 2 - Install a preview channel of Microsoft Edge